Better Terms for Buyers. Instant Cash for Suppliers.

 Importantly, Credit Circuit is non-recourse to suppliers in the event of buyer default (except in cases of breach or fraud), removing credit risk from the supplier while preserving normal trading relationships.

-The result is a flexible, scalable trade credit solution that improves cash flow for suppliers, delivers better terms for buyers, and strengthens the entire supply chain — without the limitations of conventional receivables financing or overdrafts.
+The result is a flexible, scalable, off-balance-sheet aligned trade credit solution that improves cash flow for suppliers, delivers better terms for buyers, and strengthens the entire supply chain — without the limitations of conventional receivables financing or overdrafts.

 Is it administratively burdensome?